 And yes, I’ve heard and tried nearly all the suggestions to repel them, though many I can’t/choose not to partake in.
-For one, I switched years ago to using more natural products and refuse to succumb to the most wicked of toxins such as OFF!, especially since I live here fulltime and don’t consider it a permanent lifestyle change I’m willing to make.
+For one, I switched years ago to using more natural products and refuse to succumb to the most wicked of toxins such as OFF!, especially since I live here full-time and don’t consider it a permanent lifestyle change I’m willing to make.
 Did you know that 60% of what you put ON your body goes INTO your body?
 Yeah.
-So chemicals that melt plastic are not something I’m ok with rubbing on my skin.
-Additionally, I have adopted three toucans as pets and they have incredibly sensitive respiratory systems, so airborne sprays such as Lysol, Baygon, Citronella candles, etc. are off limits, as they would kill them.
-Besides, I don’t want that poison in my lungs anyway either.
+So chemicals that melt plastic and nail polish are not something I’m ok with rubbing on my skin.
+Additionally, airborne sprays such as Lysol, Baygon, coils, etc. are off limits for me, as I don’t want that poison in my lungs on the regs.

 So, I’m left with the basics for protection: gin w/ an essential oil blend, clothing, screens, outdoor zapper machines, monitoring of standing water, and my trusty electric rackets.
 Feeling particularly forlorn the other day, I came to the realization of just how much mosquitoes (and their punk ass cousins, the sand fleas/flies/no-see-ums) shape my day-to-day existence to the brink of neuroticism:

-- I never go anywhere without my jar of Tiger Balm Ultra (which I buy in bulk), the only solution I’ve ever found that minimizes the itching.
+- I never go anywhere without my jar of Tiger Balm Ultra (which I buy in bulk), the only solution I’ve ever found that minimizes the itching for me.